Amethyst-Development/VoidTP/README.md

 - ```/trigger VoidTP.help``` - Lists all available commands

+**Note: Lower versions before 0.0.5 doesn't have the below feature and requires you to run /gamerule falldamage false**
-- ```/trigger VoidTP.ApplyEffect``` - Should we apply slow falling effect to the player after falling into void ?
+- ```/trigger VoidTP.ApplyEffect``` - neutralizes fall damage by applying slow falling for 4 seconds, If disabled player will receive fall damage

 - ```/trigger VoidTP.DimensionCheck```
 > - Teleports the player to the parent world where the spawn was set, if disabled the player would be teleported to co-ordinates in his/her current Dimension.